geekzy/tiapp-como/README.md

 Writing Controllers
 -------------------

 To create a controller just add a `.js` in `app/controllers`.
+The directory for controller is `/app/controllers' please create one if not exists.
 Components created using UIShortcut factory are action aware.
 It means that we can straight pass action expression like this:

 ```js
 win.click('Controller/action', param1, 'param2');